 the OECD, System of Health Accounts (SHA) developed by OECD

 According to the EUROSTAT classification of public functions, most drug control policy expenditure is accounted under “public order and safety” class of expenditure.
-Reuter (2006) proposes an alternative definition for public expenditure on drug control polices, based on the concept that any expenditure financing enforcement programs either reduce the demand for drugs by raising the transaction costs of buying drugs or lower the supply of drugs by making trafficking and production more difficult and risky.
-This classification does not have associated any systematic data collection exercise realized at an international level.
+Reuter (2006) states that the exercise of estimating drug budgets is distinct from that of estimating public expenditure on drug control polices.
+The drug budget helps describe what policies a government is using to reduce drug use and related problems, a preliminary to deciding whether the level and composition of those policies is appropriate.

 Labelled and unlabelled expenditure